-The fair value of the positions in the external investment pools (Roanoke County Investment Pool) is the same as the value of the pool shares.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Authority has measured fair value of the investments, as reported in Note 2, at the net asset value (NAV).
 As the Roanoke County Investment Pool is not SEC registered, regulatory oversight of the pool rests with the Roanoke County Board of Supervisors.